obiwancanoli/diceroll/README.md

 # diceroll
-A dice roll web application
+A dice roll web application made with HTML, CSS and JavaScript.